phoenix-w/BA780-Airbnb-Project/README.md

 ## Analyzing and Predicting Airbnb Listing Price and Host Type in New York City

+### Project Summary
+As a team, we were tasked with locating a dataset of our choosing, and performing cleaning, EDA, and machine learning steps.
+We chose an Airbnb dataset because of the varied and interesting features, the sizable number of observations, and the relevance of the subject matter.
+Each row of the "Listings" dataframe represents a listing on Airbnb, containing information about the property itself and the host.

 ### Project Objectives
+Our primary objectives are:
 * Analyzing neighborhood popularity for superhosts and non-superhosts, based on traffic, types of rooms (private rooms/shared rooms/entire apartment), and price
 * Drawing a comparison between the pre- and post-COVID listing prices
 * Predicting the type of host (superhosts/non-superhosts) and understanding what attributes contribute to the classification of a superhost